Inspiring Tomorrow’s Leaders

 Our Mission

-Our mission is to teach students how recycling works and explain how they can help.
-Children
+Our mission is to teach students how recycling works and show how they can help.

-deeply want to help make our world a better place but are not often given the opportunity to do
+Children deeply want to help make our world a better place, but are not often given the opportunity to do so.

 What We Do